The Reprieve

 The Reprieve (Le sursis) is a 1945 novel by French author Jean-Paul Sartre.
 It was translated by Eric Sutton and was published by Hamish Hamilton in 1947.

 It is the second part of the trilogy The Roads to Freedom.
 It concerns life in France during the eight days before the signing of the Munich Agreement and the subsequent takeover of Czechoslovakia in September 1938.

 Sartre explores the reactions of numerous characters to the possibility of war.
-A mobilization of French men is called and those in one classification are to report for duty.
+A mobilization of French troops is called, and those in one classification are to report for duty.
 Their reluctance or eagerness, their fear and worry, and how, in general, they respond to this change in their lives provide the main substance of the novel.

 Instead of following a major character, as he did in the first volume of the trilogy, The Age of Reason, by portraying and focusing on about a dozen men and women, he emphasizes the universality and social nature of events of this type.
 Many men and women are afraid, not just one.

 Big Louis, illiterate, doesn't even know he's to report to duty until he presents his ID at a job site.
 Charles, an invalid, and all the patients in his hospital, are evacuated but they do not know where.
 Philippe, a pacifist and the son of a general, rebels and seeks first to flee, and then to become a martyr.

 Mathieu Delarue, the main character of the previous volume, is mobilized and has a Stoical response.
 His friend Gomez, on leave from the Spanish Civil War, is eager to return to Spain, even though he knows the cause is doomed.

 All of these characters' activities are intermeshed artistically using avant-garde techniques.
 Scenes with different characters jump back and forth within the same paragraph.
 The narrator changes abruptly from third to first person.
 As T. E. Marshall observed in 1975: